lambda-feedback/langModels/docs/dev.md

-# YourFunctionName
+# langModels
-*Brief description of what this evaluation function does, from the developer perspective*
+An evaluation function to aid the learning of language models.

+**NOTE: **  All AWS deployments should allocate 1024MB RAM and Storage due to the image size.

 ## Inputs
 *Specific input parameters which can be supplied when the `eval` command is supplied to this function.*